Gangs of New York: Release

-The original target release date was December 21, 2001, in time for the 74th Academy Awards but the production overshot that goal as Scorsese was still filming.
+The original target release date was December 21, 2001, in time for the 74th Academy Awards, but the production overshot that goal as Scorsese was still filming.
 A twenty-minute clip, billed as an "extended preview", debuted at the 2002 Cannes Film Festival and was shown at a star-studded event at the Palais des Festivals et des Congrès with Scorsese, DiCaprio, Diaz and Weinstein in attendance.

-Harvey Weinstein then wanted the film to open on December 25, 2002, but a potential conflict with another film starring Leonardo DiCaprio, Catch Me If You Can produced by DreamWorks, caused him to move the opening day to an earlier position.
-After negotiations between several parties, including the interests of DiCaprio, Weinstein and DreamWorks' Jeffrey Katzenberg, the decision was made on economic grounds: DiCaprio did not want to face a conflict of promoting two movies opening against each other; Katzenberg was able to convince Weinstein that the violence and adult material in Gangs of New York would not necessarily attract families on Christmas.
+Harvey Weinstein then wanted the film to open on December 25, 2002, but a potential conflict with another film starring Leonardo DiCaprio, Catch Me If You Can, produced by DreamWorks, caused him to move the opening day to an earlier position.
+After negotiations between several parties, including the interests of DiCaprio, Weinstein and DreamWorks' Jeffrey Katzenberg, the decision was made on economic grounds: DiCaprio did not want to face a conflict of promoting two movies opening against each other; Katzenberg was able to convince Weinstein the violence and adult material in Gangs of New York would not necessarily attract families on Christmas.
 Of main concern to all involved was attempting to maximize the film's opening day, an important part of film industry economics.

-After three years in production, the film was released on December 20, 2002, a year after its original planned release date.
-While the film has been released on DVD and Blu-ray, there are no plans to revisit the theatrical cut or prepare a "director's cut" for home video release.
+The film was released on December 20, 2002, a year after its original planned release date.
+Although the film has been released on DVD and Blu-ray, there are no plans to revisit the theatrical cut or prepare a "director's cut" for home video release.
 "Marty doesn't believe in that", editor Thelma Schoonmaker stated.
 "He believes in showing only the finished film."

-Gangs of New York was released on VHS and a 2-disc DVD on July 1, 2003 by Buena Vista Home Entertainment (under the Miramax Home Entertainment label), the film was split on both discs.
-A Blu-ray version of the film was released July 1, 2008 while a remastered Blu-Ray was released February 2, 2010.
+Gangs of New York was released on VHS and a 2-disc DVD on July 1, 2003, by Buena Vista Home Entertainment (under the Miramax Home Entertainment label) with the film split between both discs.
+A Blu-ray version of the film was released on July 1, 2008, while a remastered Blu-ray was released on February 2, 2010.

 Reception

 Box office

 The film made $77,812,000 in Canada and the United States.
 It also took $23,763,699 in Japan and $16,358,580 in the United Kingdom.
-Worldwide the film grossed a total of $193,772,504.
+Worldwide, the film grossed a total of $193,772,504.

 Losses by Miramax Films were offset that year by the success of Chicago (2002), the musical, whose domestic box office zoomed to $170 million and which captured a Best Picture Oscar.
-Although Harvey Weinstein said Miramax Films lost no money on Gangs of New York, an internal Disney memo reported that the true bottom line for Gangs of New York is that it lost $6 million.
+Although Harvey Weinstein said Miramax Films lost no money on Gangs of New York, an internal Disney memo reported that the true bottom line for Gangs of New York is it lost $6 million.